-An occupational driver’s license authorizes drivers with suspended licenses to drive to a very limited number of places.
+An occupational driver’s license authorizes drivers in Texas with suspended licenses to drive to a very limited number of places.
 Its award is not guaranteed, and it may be difficult to obtain.

 The occupational license can allow you to continue driving to: